jlivingood/IETF-114-L4S/IP-Addressing.md

 1. Casa

 1.1 CMTS
-* Send MAC address of interface to Clemens at csch@kiez.net in order for routing to be activated
+* MAC address 649D:99D0:507D of interface has been sent to Clemens at csch@kiez.net in order for routing to be activated
 * IPv4 31.130.239.17/24, subnet mask 255.255.255.0, static default route to 31.130.239.1
 * IPv6 unicast is 2001:67c:1230:601::17/64, static default route to 2001:67c:1230:601::1